 yields system of linear PDEs

 where

-\section{Conclusion}
+\section{\textbf{Conclusion}}

 \qquad Finding exact solutions of nonlinear DEs is difficult.
-Linearization of DEs is a method to convert the original nonlinear DE to an equivalent linear DE so that exact solutions can be constructed directly.
+Linearization of DEs is a method to convert the original nonlinear DE by an equivalent linear DE so that exact solutions can be constructed directly.
 But it requires the existence and construction of such transformations (point, tangent, contact or complex) that transforms nonlinear DEs into linear DEs.
-For scalar ODEs Lie provided a nontrivial construction of point transformations via symmetries, but it is difficult to extend the Lie conditions for systems of ODEs and for PDEs (see e.g., \cite{blu, blu1, kum}, $[15-19$]).
+For scalar ODEs Lie provided nontrivial ways of constructing point transformations via symmetries.
+But it is difficult to extend the Lie conditions for systems of ODEs and for PDEs (see e.g., \cite{blu, blu1, kum} , $[15-19$]).
 Finding transformations that map systems of nonlinear ODEs and PDEs into linear systems is not only tedious but also highly nontrivial.

-We have applied CLS analysis to find non-trivial ways of \textit{reducing order, linearizing and solving} certain systems of ODEs and PDEs.
-Several known results of classical symmetry method were studied in the complex domain.
-Various results for systems of PDEs were obtained, e.g. the use of CLS analysis to study CLSs for CODEs and respective real Lie symmetries for systems of PDEs corresponding to CODEs, discussed in \cite{Ali}.
-Variational problems involving complex Lagrangians of CODEs results in Lagrangians of systems of PDEs corresponding to those CODEs and double reduction in order of CODEs via complex Noether symmetries, which are studied in \cite{Ali1}.
-Further, variational problems for r-CODEs and their use in constructing Lagrangians for systems of RODEs are discussed in \cite{Ali3}.
+We have applied CLS analysis to find non-trivial ways of \textit{reducing order, linearizing and solving }certain systems of ODEs and PDEs.
+Several \ known results of classical symmetry method were studied in the complex domain.
+Various results for systems of PDEs were obtained, e.g. the CLS analysis gets used to study CLSs for CODEs and respective real Lie symmetries for systems of PDEs corresponding to CODEs is discussed in \cite {Ali}.
+Variational problems i.e. complex Lagrangians of CODEs results in Lagrangians of systems of PDEs corresponding to those CODEs and double reduction in order of CODEs via complex Noether symmetries are studied in \cite{Ali1}.
+Further, variational problems for r-CODEs and their use in constructing Lagrangians for systems of ODEs are discussed in \cite{Ali3}.

-We have looked at linearizability criteria for second order CODEs and obtained analogous Lie conditions for CODEs and applied them to the linearization of systems of nonlinear PDEs in this work.
+In this work we have looked at linearizability criteria for second order CODEs.
+We obtained analogous Lie conditions for CODEs and applied them to the linearization of systems of nonlinear PDEs.
 The corresponding statement for a system of two PDEs (in fact four i.e. by incorporating linear CR-equations) associated to a second order CODE was presented.
-Examples were given for the linearization of systems of PDEs including the construction of the point linearizing transformations.
+Examples were given for the linearization of systems of PDEs including the construction of the point linearzing transformations.